Alignment

 SEM

-The electron beam generates light from within our sample, e.g., within the interaction volume.
+The electron beam generates light within our sample, e.g., within the interaction volume.
 In many specimens, these photons radiate isotropically, e.g., propagate with equal intensity in all directions.
 It may help to visualize this process by considering the light emission as a point source located at the center of the globe that radiates such that there is equal illumination at all points on the surface of the globe:

 Light generation from a specimen.